David G. Burnet: Wartime

 One of Burnet's first acts as president was to transfer the capital of the new state from Washington-on-the-Brazos to Harrisburg, which was located nearer to the small Texas Navy at Galveston Island.
 Harrisburg was also closer to the US border and would allow easier communication with US officials.
-The move took on a sense of urgency when the convention received word that Santa Anna was within 60 mi of Washington-on-the-Brazos.
-Burnet quickly adjourned the proceedings and the government fled, inspiring a massive fight known as the Runaway Scrape.
+The move became urgent when the convention received word that Santa Anna was within 60 mi of Washington-on-the-Brazos.
+Burnet quickly adjourned the proceedings, and the government fled, inspiring a massive fight known as the Runaway Scrape.
 Burnet personally carried the Texas Declaration of Independence in his saddlebags.

 Sam Houston, leading the Texan Army, also decided to strategically retreat from Gonzales after learning of the defeat at the Alamo.
 On hearing of the government's flight, "Houston was pained and annoyed" and maintained it was a cowardly action that had caused a great deal of unnecessary panic.
-Burnet was infuriated by Houston's criticism and accused Houston of staging his own retreat because he was afraid to fight.
+Burnet was infuriated by Houston's criticism and accused Houston of staging a retreat because he was afraid to fight.
 Within several days, Burnet had stationed a spy, Major James H. Perry, on Houston's staff.
-In an effort to discredit Houston, Perry initiated a groundless rumor that Houston had begun taking opium.
+To discredit Houston, Perry initiated a groundless rumor that Houston had begun taking opium.

 On March 25, Burnet declared martial law and divided Texas into three military districts.
-All able-bodied men between the ages of 18 and 55 were ordered to report for military duty.
+All able-bodied men between 18 and 55 were ordered to report for military duty.
 Four days later, Burnet issued a proclamation declaring that a man would lose his Texas citizenship and any future claim to land if he left Texas, refused to fight, or helped the Mexican Army.

 In the hopes of gaining assistance from the US, Burnet sent Carson, now his secretary of state, to Louisiana to approach General Edmund P. Gaines, who had been given orders by US President Andrew Jackson not to cross the Sabine River into Texas.
-A small amount of relief came on April 9, however, with the arrival of the "Twin Sisters," two 6 lb. cannons that had been sent as a gift from the people of Cincinnati to show their respect for the Burnet family since Burnet's brother Isaac was the mayor of Cincinnati.
+A small amount of relief came on April 9; however, with the arrival of the "Twin Sisters," two 6 lb. cannons that had been sent as a gift from the people of Cincinnati to show their respect for the Burnet family since Burnet's brother Isaac was the mayor of Cincinnati.
 Burnet immediately sent the guns to Houston.

-Out of safety concerns, the government was moved again on April 13, now to Galveston.
-Two days later, Santa Anna's army reached Harrisburg, to find a deserted town.
+Out of safety concerns, the government was moved again on April 13 to Galveston.
+Santa Anna's army reached Harrisburg two days later to find a deserted town.
 On April 17, Burnet received word that the Mexican Army was headed for his location.
-He and his family crowded into a rowboat immediately, leaving all of their personal effects behind.
+He and his family crowded into a rowboat immediately, leaving their personal effects behind.
 When they reached 30 yd offshore, Colonel Juan Almonte and a troop of Mexican cavalry rode into view.
-Burnet stood up in the rowboat so that the army would focus on him, instead of his family.
+Burnet stood up in the rowboat so the army would focus on him instead of his family.
 Almonte ordered the troops not to fire, as he had seen Hannah Burnet in the boat and did not want to put her in danger.